Lady of the Lakes Gets Ready For Charity Island Tours

 It’s anticipated that the Lady will be offering tours out of Port Austin Harbor.
 Tom added, “I’ve been working with the Port Austin harbor master to operate off of the State Docks.
 It’s work in progress.”
 Captain Tom will offer mid-week tours of Port Austin Lighthouse, Burnt Cabin Point and Turnip Rock.
 “The Lady only drafts four feet.
 This enables us to get in areas where other boats this size cannot.”

-For more information about the Sunset and Charity Island, Dinner Cruises call Capt.
+For more information about the Saginaw Bay Sunset Boat Tours and Charity Island, Dinner Cruises call Capt.
 Tom at 989-550-1234 or visit Explorer Charters for details, schedules and costs.
 Explorer Charters offer company events, weddings, lighthouse tours, sunset tours, kayaking, scuba charters, and many more commercial and charter services.

 - The Amazing History of Charity Island